Violet Hill: Music videos

 A music video was filmed in support of the song, which was released 18 May.
 It was directed by visual artist Asa Mader, and parts were shot at Mount Etna and in the courtyard of Palazzo Biscari, Catania, Sicily.

 This original version of the video begins with the band climbing a hill and reaching a quiet town, where they start playing their instruments.
 The four musicians are shown performing the song, dancing and walking around on Mount Etna's hills.
 Scenes are sometimes sped up or in slow motion and alternated with black and white close-ups of band members' faces.
 Chris Martin is seen singing holding a magnifying glass in front of his mouth, hitting the screen with a hammer and walking on the snow.
 At the end of the video, Martin falls to the snow and the band walks away from the town.
 This video was shown on a small on-stage television screen as part of the live shows, during the band's 2008 Viva la Vida tour.

 An alternative music video, named 'Dancing Politicians', was posted on Coldplay's official website on 20 May, directed by Mat Whitecross.
 The video is made up of clips, sometimes looped, featuring various politicians and scenes of war, along with clips of the band in Mader's version of the video, as well as firework displays at the end.
 It prominently features George W. Bush, presenting clips of him in a mocking manner.
-Prominent personalities, such as Fidel Castro, Richard Nixon, Hugo Chávez, Robert Mugabe, Osama bin Laden, Saddam Hussein, Boris Yeltsin, Barack Obama, Bill and Hillary Clinton, Tony and Cherie Blair, and Queen Elizabeth II and Prince Philip are featured in this alternate video.
-Chris Martin has stated that it is their "favorite video they ever made".
+Prominent personalities, such as Fidel Castro, Richard Nixon, Hugo Chávez, Robert Mugabe, Osama bin Laden, Saddam Hussein, Boris Yeltsin, Barack Obama, Bill and Hillary Clinton, Tony and Cherie Blair, and Elizabeth II and Prince Philip are featured in this alternate video.
+In 2008, Chris Martin has stated that it is their "favorite video they ever made".

-A unreleased third music video was released for Apple Music in 2019.
+An unreleased third music video was released for Apple Music in 2019.
 This version shows the band recording the song in the studio.